CS Scholars Program

 Applications and Deadlines

-CS Scholars is a first-year student support program intended to serve those from under-represented communities with little or no Computer Science exposure.
+CS Scholars is a first-year student support program intended to serve those from under-represented communities with little or no exposure to Computer Science.
 A learning community, CS Scholars integrates several components of support to meet the academic, social, and developmental needs of students intending to study Computer Science.
 Those components include:

 Program Impact